Active Information Gathering

-Wireshark is the best tool available for analyzing network traffic, and it is highly recommended that everyone become very familiar with its usage.
-Technically Wireshark is a program called a network packet analyzer.
-It takes packet data and gives you many ways to examine and analyze it.
+Wireshark is a protocol analyzer (aka packet analyzer) and the best tool available for analyzing network traffic, and it is highly recommended that everyone become very familiar with its usage.
+Technically Wireshark takes packet data and gives you many ways to examine and analyze it.
 You are going to encounter Wireshark very often as a cyber professional, so it’s to your benefit to dive in and make yourself an expert.

 Nmap is a network mapper primarily used to identify the existence of network hosts or devices, ports, services and vulnerabilities.
 It is the tool of choice for network enumeration and will most likely be the first tool to get detected by network defense devices.
 While there are ways to do this graphically, learning Nmap from the command line will really help you to better appreciate its capabilities and at the same time help you feel more accustomed to working with a command-line interface (CLI).